-The law is alive.
+Law is alive.
 It doesn’t live in books and words.
-It lives in how well we understand and apply the law to our lives.
-We ask questions, find answers and publish what we discover in sound-rich episodes and live storytelling.
+It thrives in how well we understand and apply it to everyday life.
+We ask questions, find answers, and publish what we discover in feature episodes and live storytelling.